danieldriver/danieldriver.github.io/_posts/2010-08-28-Chekhov-on-Ecclesiastes.md

 interesting that some biblical scholars recommend thinking of Ecclesiastes as a one-man play, though.

-{% for book in page.books %}
-{% include book.html %}
-{% endfor %}

 The citation comes from a 1968 study of the fragment by Peter Rossbacher.
 I copy it as cited in Eric Christianson’s *Ecclesiastes Through the Ages*,
 p.
 68. Christianson highlights the biblical references in brackets.